CGI-IUGS/geosciml/trunk/schema/read_me.txt

 for complete instruction

 2007-07-31
-WARNING: Known XMLSpy issue - Gsml.xsd does not validate.
+WARNING: Known XMLSpy issue (version 2007 sp2) - Gsml.xsd does not validate.
 There is a known problem about XMLSpy
 see: http://www.altova.com/forum/default.aspx?g=posts&t=7404

 This problem actually show for Gsml.xsd.
 As long as you don't open this file in Schemas/WSDL mode, the xsd and instances validate fine.

+2007-08-02
+This problem has been fixed in r3.